 These are just a few stressors, but we hope you get the point.
 Do something rather than nothing about the stressors in your life, for the betterment of your health and wellbeing.

 #2: Look for opportunities to de-stress

-If you can’t avoid your stressors, you should make every effort to find opportunities to relax.
+If you can’t avoid your stressors, you should make every effort to find ways to relax.
 By doing so, you will come to a place of calm and peace, and the effects of stress won’t damage your health.

 So, you might spend more time in your garden, as the fresh air and beauty of your surroundings will do you a world of good.
 Purchase some comfortable furniture so you can put your feet up, plant some aromatic flowers, and even add a water feature or pond to help calm your mental state.
 Visit your local garden center for supplies, or look for affordable accessories online, such as perigold.com for garden furniture and ePumps.com for the Tsurumi pump necessary for a pond.

 Find space inside of your home to relax too, and remind other family members that you need a little me-time occasionally.
 During these times, get a bath, read your Bible, watch TV, engage with your hobbies, and do anything else that will relax you.